 This post may contain affiliate links.
 Please read my disclosure.

-Twice cooked pork is made with tender pieces of rich pork belly stir fried with vegetables in a spicy, savory sauce of chilies, soy sauce and Chinese rice wine.
-Served with steamed or fried rice, this pork dish is filled with so much spice and flavor!
+Twice cooked pork belly (Hui Guo Rou) is made with tender, caramelized pieces of pork belly stir fried over high heat with vegetables in a spicy, savory sauce.
+Served with steamed or Chinese sausage fried rice, this classic Sichuan double cooked pork is filled with so much spice and flavor!

 What is Twice Cooked Pork?

-Twice cooked pork, also called double cooked pork, is the process of simmering pork (usually pork belly) in a flavorful liquid, then slicing and stir frying it with seasonings and vegetables.
+Twice cooked pork, also known as double-cooked pork belly, is the process of simmering pork (usually pork belly) in a flavorful liquid, then slicing and stir frying it with seasonings and vegetables.

 Why This Recipe Works

-- Pork belly is used for it's high fat content and tender meat;
+- Pork belly is used for it's high fat content and tender meat and works perfectly in the recipe without drying out.

-- The pork belly is simmered in aromatics to add amazing flavor to the meat;
+- The pork belly is simmered in aromatics to add amazing flavor to the meat as well as tenderize it so it melts in your mouth.

-- A spicy sauce of broad bean and black bean paste is used to add flavor to the stir fried pork;
+- A spicy sauce of broad beans and black bean paste is used to add flavor to the stir fried pork.

-- Sliced green chilies and green onions add a fresh quality to offset the richness of the pork.
+- Sliced green chili peppers and green onions add a fresh quality to offset the richness of the pork.

 The Ingredients

-When looking for pork belly, I try to find the leanest pork belly I can find.
+When looking for a slab of pork belly, I try to find the leanest pork belly I can find.
 Obviously, you want fat on it, but you don't want the whole thing to be fat.

 Shaoxing wine is a Chinese rice wine that's adds a delicious flavor to Chinese dishes.
 If you can't get your hands on it for some reason (most Asian markets carry it), substitute a dry sherry.

 You'll also notice I use Anaheim peppers in this recipe - they are not traditional at all, I just love the flavor they add.
-Leeks or green onions are more often used so feel free to use those in place of the peppers.
-You can also use red pepper for some color.
+Leeks or green onions are more often used so feel free to use those in place of the peppers (or any other chili pepper or bell pepper you'd like).

 Step By Step Instructions